Medical Billing and Coding Certification in Washington – Everything You Need to Know!

 For those seeking a more in-depth education in medical billing and coding, associate degrees are an excellent option.
 The Associate of Applied Science (AAS) and Associate of Science (AS) in Medical Billing and Coding are two of the associate degrees available.
 An AAS degree is a two-year program that focuses on the practical application of medical billing and coding skills, designed to equip students with the necessary knowledge to pursue entry-level positions in the field.

 On the other hand, an AS degree is also a two-year degree program but focuses on the theoretical aspects of medical billing and coding.
-It is designed to provide students with the necessary skills and knowledge to pursue more advanced positions in the field.
-Depending on your career goals and interests, either an AAS or an AS degree might be the right fit for you.

 Certification Exams and Organizations